babel/babel/packages/babel-plugin-transform-class-static-block/README.md

 # @babel/plugin-transform-class-static-block

-> Allow parsing of class static blocks
+> Transform class static blocks

 See our website [@babel/plugin-transform-class-static-block](https://babeljs.io/docs/en/babel-plugin-transform-class-static-block) for more information.